- Over 500 hours of hands-on clinical practice.

 Advance Your Nursing Career with Confidence

-The LPN to BSN track at St. John's College is designed specifically for licensed practical nurses (LPNs) who want to advance their careers as a baccalaureate-level prepared registered nurse (RN).
+The LPN to BSN Program at St. John's College is designed specifically for licensed practical nurses (LPNs) who want to advance their careers as a baccalaureate-level prepared registered nurse (RN).
 This pathway recognizes your prior nursing education and clinical experience while preparing you to earn a Bachelor of Science in Nursing (BSN).

 You’ll join a supportive academic environment that blends rigorous nursing education with Franciscan values and personalized support from faculty mentors.